Azure/BusinessContinuityGuide/README.md

 # Introducing the Azure Business Continuity Guide

 > [!IMPORTANT]
-> It is recommended to open the ABCG Excel Workbook in Desktop View for the best experience!
+> It is recommended to open the ABC Guide Excel Workbook in Desktop View for the best experience!

 **Download Latest Release:** [Azure Business Continuity Guide v0.54](https://github.com/Azure/BusinessContinuityGuide/releases/download/v0.54/ABCG.v0.54.xlsx)

+📢 *For a brief overview of how the ABC Guide is structured and how to navigate the content, please see the **[Getting Started](getting-started.md)** page.*

-## What is the Azure Business Continuity Guide (ABCG)?
+## What is the Azure Business Continuity Guide (ABC Guide)?

 The Azure Business Continuity Guide provides a comprehensive set of recommendations to help customers define what BCDR looks like for their applications.
 Often a customer will ask us for help with their business continuity and disaster recovery plans.
 Sometimes, the customer simply needs a structured approach to protect one application in Microsoft Azure.
 In other cases, they have a portfolio of many applications in a hybrid environment that might never have had a good solution to protect everything with a single BCDR framework.
 In addition, Microsoft Azure offers a variety of services and features to help customers achieve high availability, disaster recovery, and backup for their applications and data.
 However, planning and implementing a solid strategy can be challenging, especially for complex environments.

 That's why we created the Azure Business Continuity Guide.
-Today, we are pleased to make this guide available to all customers who are adopting BCDR solutions at any point in their journey.
+This guide available to all customers who are adopting BCDR solutions at any point in their journey.
 Let's take a tour!

 ## What's included in the Azure Business Continuity Guide?

-The ABCG is a comprehensive and practical resource that helps you design and execute a BCDR plan for your Azure resources.
-The ABCG is published as an [Excel workbook](https://github.com/Azure/BusinessContinuityGuide/releases/download/v0.54/ABCG.v0.54.xlsx), which you can download and customize for your own needs.
-The ABCG contains a few different elements:
+The ABC Guide is a comprehensive and practical resource that helps you design and execute a BCDR plan for your Azure resources.
+The ABC Guide is published as an [Excel workbook](https://github.com/Azure/BusinessContinuityGuide/releases/download/v0.54/ABCG.v0.54.xlsx), which you can download and customize for your own needs.
+The ABC Guide contains a few different elements:

 - Select documentation covering the important concepts of BCDR on Microsoft Azure
 - Recommended templates to help define your BCDR requirements in a consistent way